hruffieux/bayesSYNC/README.md

 - capturing correlations across both variables and time;

-- representing high-dimensional curves using a small number of FPCA expansions, which reflect underlying latent factors;
+- representing high-dimensional curves using a small number of FPCA expansions, which arise from underlying latent factors;

 - modelling individual variability through functional principal components, each characterised by smoothly varying temporal functions.